 You will need an anchor point

-In this video, I used a tree to anchor the rope too.
+In this video, I used a tree to anchor the rope too, but there are other alternatives you could use from amazon.
 You need something strong enough to take all the forces that you are going to be placed on the rope.

-How To Turn This Into A 10-20 minute HIIT workout routine.
+How To Turn This Into A 10-20 minute battle rope HIIT workout routine.